lucianogarciaz/lucianogarciaz.github.io/_posts/2022-11-18-level-up-framework.md

 Since they already know you're looking for a chance to advance, when they find one, they'll give you the opportunity.<br>

 ### Coach
-The coach plays an important role because they **will ask you questions to help you reflect on how you are feeling and how you think you are doing it**.<br>
+The coach plays an important role because they **will ask you questions to help you reflect on how you are feeling and what do you think about your performance**.<br>
-They can also assist you in **developing a strategy and staying on track**.
+They can also assist you in **developing a strategy and staying on track**.<br>
 A coach can be e.g: your manager.
 It is critical to meet with this person on a weekly basis.

 ## A bit of my personal experience